LinuxNut453/FFSerial/README.md

 Select your desired output format (e.g., MP4, MP3).

 Converted files will appear in the FFSerial/Out folder.

-OR

-Copy the code of setup_ffmpeg.sh and run_ffmpeg.sh, create a new document with notepad or text editor.
-Copy and paste the two scripts into two diffferent documents, and name them setup_ffmpeg.sh and run_ffmpeg.sh.
-Move to the folder you have stored them in, eg. $ cd /home/linuxnut453/.
-Then, give the scripts executable permission, ie. $ chmod +x setup_ffmpeg.sh run_ffmpeg.sh.
-Next, run setup: $./setup_ffmpeg.sh  Lastly, run the actual script: $ ./run_ffmpeg.sh

 License:
 This project is open-source.
 You are free to use, modify, and distribute it.